Why this project?

 4) Maintain, update and share project results and online training e-course in the SE Support Network

-5) Organise 2 study and best practices exchange trips for academic representatives and social
+5) Organise two study and best practices exchange trips for academic representatives and social

 The project is supported by grant from the Nordic Council of Ministers (in DKK)